 By Tim Lambert

-Lichfield began as a Saxon village.
+Lichfield began as an Anglo-Saxon village.
 The name Lichfield may be a corruption of Letocetum meaning grey wood.
 Or it may a corruption of Lece feld meaning a small stream (lece) by the open land (feld).

 In the year 669, the Bishop of Mercia (roughly the Midlands of England) chose to make his seat at Lichfield.
 After his death, the Bishop was canonized (declared a saint) and his remains were kept in Lichfield.
 Many pilgrims came to see them.
 (In those days many people went on long journeys, which were called pilgrimages to visit things like the shrines of saints).
 However, in 1075 the reigning bishop moved his seat to Chester.